 Dacarbazine is used to treat skin cancer (malignant melanoma) and Hodgkin's disease.

 Dacarbazine may also be used for purposes not listed in this medication guide.

-Dacarbazine can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Dacarbazine can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, weakness, cough, diarrhea, burning when you urinate).